Ban Embryo Research

 It doesn’t matter, under current EU law, a hospital must reach a certain standard to be legally allowed collect the cells and store them.
 Unfortunately the CUMH isn’t up to that standard, and this is a brand new 75m Euro facility.

-2 Responses to “Ban Embryo Research”
+2 replies on “Ban Embryo Research”

 I’m not sure where I stand on this one either, but the sign is absolutely disgusting.
 (Nothing wrong with the photo BTW!).
 I just think it’s very, very cheap to use a picture of a baby in this way, given that (he/she)’s no more an embryo than I am.